erwindev/terraform-ansible-101/README.md

 5. Run `$ terraform init` to get the provider.
 In this case, it is AWS.
 6. Run `terraform plan` to see what Terraform is going to be applied in your AWS environment.
 7. Run `terraform apply`.

+## Steps to Configure Servers
+1. Install Ansible
+2. Go to `configure` folder
+3. Get the IP of the target server and create `inventory` file
+4. Run the Ansible playbook `$ ansible-playbook -i inventory docker.yml`